 The next qualification you must satisfy is to complete a Dietetic Internship (DI) in Arizona.
 All DI programs must be ACEND-accredited and offer 1200 hours of supervised dietetic work.
 Arizona DI programs include:

 Now that you have satisfied the educational and experiential requirements, you are ready to take the CDR Examination for Registered Dietitians.
-After ACT, Inc. (CDR’s testing service) sends you an email authorizing your testing eligibility status, you have 12 months to take the exam.
+After Pearson VUE (CDR’s testing service) sends you an email authorizing your testing eligibility status, you have 12 months to take the exam.
 You can apply for and pay for the exam at CDR’s website.
 You must pay the $200 testing fee by credit card.
-PSI Exam Centers are the testing centers used by CDR, and they will send you an email asking that you schedule the date and location of the exam.
+Pearson VUE Exam Centers are the testing centers used by CDR, and they will send you an email asking that you schedule the date and location of the exam.
 In Arizona, testing centers include:

 On exam day, don’t forget to bring a photo ID and a printout of your scheduling confirmation email.

-To prepare for the exam, you might use the Academy of Nutrition and Dietetics Student Exam Prep Site.
-The CDR’s Study Guide for the Registration Examination for Dietitians and Study Outline are also helpful.
+To prepare for the exam, you might use the Academy of Nutrition and Dietetics eatrightPREP for the RDN Exam Site.
+The CDR’s Comprehensive Study Outline and Study Guide and Registration Examination for Dietitians Handbook for Candidates are also helpful.

 CDR Registration Exam for Dietitians